Cellar Spider (Daddy Long Legs) Control

 Daddy Long Legs (Cellar Spider) hanging

-Once you have identified and confirmed that you are dealing with Cellar Spiders, you can then move forward with Inspection.
-During this phase, you will need to pinpoint where the Cellar Spiders are frequenting and most active so you know where to focus your treatment application.
+Once you have identified and confirmed that you are dealing with cellar spiders, you can proceed with Inspection.
+During this phase, you must pinpoint where the cellar spiders are frequenting and most active to determine where to focus your treatment application.

 Where To Inspect

-Cellar Spiders like to hang around areas where there is high humidity as well as being dark and secluded.
-In a residential setting, you may find Cellar Spiders in damp, shaded areas such as around trees, under eaves of a home or under logs and rocks.
-If they do make their way inside a home it will be in dark, damp, secluded areas like cellars, basements, crawl spaces, garages, and sheds.
+Cellar spiders like to hang around areas where there is high humidity and where it is dark and secluded.
+In a residential setting, you may find cellar spiders in damp, shaded areas such as around trees, under the eaves of a home, or logs and rocks.
+If they do their way inside a house, it will be in dark, damp, secluded areas like cellars, basements, crawl spaces, garages, and sheds.

 What To Look For

-You're looking for Cellar Spider activity or any evidence of their webs.
-Cellar Spiders have a tendency to layer their webs, creating the appearance of cobwebs in ceiling corners and other areas that are rarely visited in a home or building.
-Also, look for any entry points that the Cellar Spider or other insects may use to gain access indoors such as broken doors and window seals, garage door openings and any other crack or crevice where they can hide.
+You're looking for cellar spider activity or any evidence of their webs.
+Cellar spiders tend to layer their webs, creating the appearance of cobwebs in ceiling corners and other areas rarely visited in a home or building.
+Also, look for any entry points the cellar spider or other insects may use to gain access indoors, such as broken doors and window seals, garage door openings, and any other crack or crevice where they can hide.

 Treatment

-Prior to chemical application, remember to first read all product labels and follow their application instructions, and stay safe by wearing personal protective equipment.
+Before chemical application, remember first to read all product labels, follow their application instructions, and stay safe by wearing personal protective equipment.

-Treating a Cellar Spider infestation is quite simple compared to other spider problems.
-We recommend a treatment of Supreme IT insecticide and laying out glue traps to capture the pests.
+Treating a cellar spider infestation is quite simple compared to other spider problems.
+We recommend treating the infestation with Supreme IT insecticide and laying out glue traps to capture the pests.

 Clutter in Garage

-To start, we suggest conducting a thorough cleanup of your home and reducing clutter.
+To start, we suggest thoroughly cleaning your home and reducing clutter.

-Tidy up your home, get rid of unnecessary items that are taking up space and especially clean up your storage spaces like closets and the garage and basement/attic.
-This will send a message to the Cellar Spiders that they are not welcome.
+Tidy up your home, get rid of unnecessary items that are taking up space, and especially clean up your storage spaces, such as closets, the garage, and the basement/attic.
+This will send a message to the cellar spiders that they are not welcome.

-A home with cracks, gaps and holes is basically an invitation for the Cellar Spiders and other insects to gain free access into your living space.
-To combat that, begin by sealing cracks on the outside of the home and putting up screens on doors and windows.
+A home with cracks, gaps, and holes invites the cellar spiders and other insects to gain free access to your living space.
+To combat that, begin by sealing cracks outside the home and putting screens on doors and windows.

-Do a scan around your home for possible entry and use caulk to fill those gaps.
-Do this both inside and outside, taking away any places that Cellar Spiders can hide.
-Drying up damp areas and fixing up moisture issues are also important to discourage Cellar Spiders from hanging around.
+It is important to scan your home for possible entry and use caulk to fill those gaps.
+Do this inside and outside, removing any places where cellar spiders can hide.
+Drying up damp areas and fixing moisture issues are also important to discourage cellar spiders from hanging around.

 cobb webb duster knocking down webs

-For Cellar Spider webs and nests that you find, you should take them down with the help of the Cobb Webb Duster.
-The Cobb Webb Duster head has special small nylon bristles on its head which is perfectly designed to remove cobb webs and spider eggs.
-Simply sweep and wipe the webbing away.
-If the webbing is too far to reach for removal, the Webb duster head has a threaded end which can be used to attach an extension pole.
+For cellar spider webs and nests that you find, you should take them down with the help of the Cobb Webb Duster.
+The Cobb Webb Duster head has special small nylon bristles, perfectly designed to remove cobb webs and spider eggs.
+Sweep and wipe the webbing away.
+If the webbing is too far to reach for removal, the Webb duster head has a threaded end that can be used to attach an extension pole.

 reclaim it spiders application

-Indoors, we recommend treating all your baseboards, around windows and doorways and any other crack or crevices where you think Cellar Spiders might be entering or hiding with Supreme IT Insecticide.
-This also addresses the food source of Cellar Spiders—other smaller bugs.
-With other bugs eliminated, Cellar Spiders will search for food elsewhere.
+Indoors, we recommend treating all your baseboards, around windows and doorways, and any other cracks or crevices where you think cellar spiders might be entering or hiding with Supreme IT Insecticide.
+This also addresses the food source of cellar spiders—other smaller bugs.
+With other bugs eliminated, cellar spiders will search for food elsewhere.

-Measure the square footage of the area of your home you wish to treat to determine how much Supreme IT you will need.
-For spot treatments, simply dilute 1 fl. oz. of Supreme IT (which can treat up to 1,000 sq ft.) into a gallon pump sprayer and shake the sprayer to mix the product well.
+Measure the square footage of the area of your home to determine how much Supreme IT you will need.
+For spot treatments, dilute 1 fl. oz. of Supreme IT (which can treat up to 1,000 sq ft.) into a gallon pump sprayer and shake the sprayer to mix the product well.
 After a few pumps of the handle, you're ready to spray.

-Spray door and window frames, floorboards, corners and other areas where you have seen activity.
-Make sure to focus spraying in dark, damp, secluded areas like your basement or garage.
+Spray door and window frames, floorboards, corners, and other areas where you have seen activity.
+Focus on spraying in dark, damp, secluded areas like your basement or garage.

 Prevention